 For others, avoiding foods prevents a mild tummy ache, or a serious allergic reaction.
 Some of us really can't eat certain foods.
 In such cases, it can be very difficult to find ways to eat foods that you love but will make your whole digestive system go berserk.
 It can be even more difficult to get the meal you really want to eat from that amazing vegan restaurant or buy a specific gluten-free, dairy-free, nut-free, ...-free snack from your favorite shop because it's so, so far away and you just don't feel like leaving right now.

-After we discovered Sylvia's condition with Celiac disease, an autoimmune disorder that prevents those afflicted from properly absorbing gluten, we became even more passionate about finding creative ways to make vegan, gluten-free meals and desserts that just about anyone can eat.
+Since this discovery, Uzo became even more passionate about finding creative ways to make gluten-free, plant-based, and allergy-friendly meals and desserts that just about anyone can eat.
 What began as Chipper & Cheeky founder Uzo's passion project to create deliciously inclusive desserts has blossomed into a bakery, co-run by two sisters on a journey to expand their mission to create progressive, delicious, and inclusive dessert experiences for friends and family in our greater community.

 We are overjoyed that we have been able to bring happiness and joy to our customers facing similar challenges around the dinner table.
 We are so thrilled to make sure everyone can experience sweet pleasures and create memories with those they love with food they love.
 We strive to bring compassion, patience, and understanding to each unique customer experience.

 Chipper & Cheeky is on a sweet mission to create a unique, pain-free, and inclusive dessert experience, one delicious gluten-free bite at a time.
 Join us on our ever-expanding journey to create innovative ways of making creative, delicious gluten-free friendly food that doesn't have that "healthy taste" (you know what we mean by that, and kudos to you if you don't).